Context engineering

 Routing — deciding what knowledge is relevant before loading it.
 The instruction-specificity/loading-frequency match (always-loaded → on-reference → on-invoke → on-demand) is routing.
 CLAUDE.md as a router is routing.
 Retrieval-oriented descriptions that let agents decide "don't follow this" without loading the target are routing.

 Loading — assembling the prompt from selected knowledge.
-The select function in the bounded-context orchestration model formalizes this: given state K and budget M, build prompt P with |P| ≤ M. Loading includes both what to include and how to frame it — the same knowledge under different framing has different extractable value.
+The select function in the bounded-context orchestration model formalizes this: given the scheduler's accumulated state and a token budget, build a prompt that fits within the budget.
+Loading includes both what to include and how to frame it — the same knowledge under different framing has different extractable value.

 Scoping — isolating what each consumer sees.
 Sub-agents as lexically scoped frames is scoping.
 The flat context has no scoping; architecture must impose it.